Growing Cilantro From Seed – to Soak or Not to Soak the Seed

-Growing cilantro from seed, either to grow out in your garden, place in containers, or as microgreens can be at times a bit frustrating.
+Growing cilantro from seed, either to grow out in your garden, place in containers, or as microgreens, can be, at times, a bit frustrating.

 Even for experienced gardeners or growers.